qxxiao/sandbox/README.md

 ## Use
 1. use pre-built docker image

-if don't install docker, just run:
+If docker is not installed, run script and install docker and pull image:
 ```shell
 ./install.sh
 ```

-or you can pull this image:
+or you can just pull this image:
 ```shell
 docker pull qxxiao/compile-sandbox:latest
 ```